-Installing a laminate countertop without a backsplash is the finishing touch in our laundry room!
+I didn’t think we’d ever do a laminate countertop installation because I’ve always wanted ‘real’ stone.
+However, installing a laminate countertop without a backsplash turns out to be the best compromise and is the finishing touch in our laundry room!
 Our laundry room started out like so many other builder spaces: dark, dank and in the basement.

 There’s nothing much we could do about the location.
 Our house is too small to relocate it, but we can certainly remodel it with beautiful finishes to make it a pleasant space to do laundry in!
 Continue reading